 It can sometimes feel overwhelming to get plugged into a faith community as a freshman.
 That’s why we offer Alpha Groups led by upperclassmen for our freshmen.
 These groups provide you with the opportunity to meet new friends and join a rich, anchored community with freshmen peers.
 More than 75 percent of incoming freshmen join Alpha Groups.

-PLNU's LoveWorks short-term mission program has sent more than 2,000 people to over 60 world areas since its start.
+PLNU's LoveWorks short-term mission program has sent more than 3,000 people to nearly 70 world areas since its start.

 Guided Toward a Solid Foundation